call4paperz/call4paperz/README.md

 Access the https://code.google.com/apis/console/

-Clique on the `Criar projeto` button.
+Click on the `Create project` button.

 Fill in a name and save.